Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDocumentation.md

 [UseTheSource](UseTheSource)           - How to get access to the Psychtoolbox source code.

 [ProgrammingTips](ProgrammingTips).html   - A very incomplete programming manual.

+[PsychPaidSupportAndServices](PsychPaidSupportAndServices) - Our commercial support and service offerings.

 [SyncTrouble](SyncTrouble)            - Problem with synchronization to the vertical
                          retrace or display timing, and how to resolve